CIO, CDO, CTO.

 - Investing in emerging technology

-- Creating digital innovation hubs in the organization
+- Creating digital innovation hubs in the company

 - Educating other executives on the value of digital technology

-In short, CIOs are extending their responsibilities beyond IT service management (ITSM) to include business strategy and business transformation.
+In short, CIOs are extending their responsibilities beyond IT service management (ITSM) to include business strategy and the six sigma process of business transformation.

-Since they are already part of an organization’s hierarchy, they are often in a better position to lead digital transformation efforts.
+Since they are already part of the business hierarchy, they are often better positioned to lead digital transformation efforts.

 Also, as the de facto IT leaders within the company, the Chief Data Officers will usually report to them.
 While CDOs may not be directing digital transformation efforts, they are still crucial – and as big data, AI, and analytics become more prevalent, the CDO’s role will become even more important.

 This means that understanding the chief data and analytics officer roles in business is crucial for future success.